nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 | `-n`, `--name`        | :asterisk: | Name of team (e.g. "CS2103T")                         |
 | `-d`, `--description` | :asterisk: | Description of team (e.g. "A team to manage CS2103T") |

-:asterisk: - at least one of the flags must be specified
+:asterisk: - at least one of the flags for name and description must be specified

 **Command Aliases:**
 - `edit te`